Tagged: Aer Lingus, Award Travel, Egypt Air, Luggage Tracking, Luggage Transfer, Star Alliance, United Airlines

 I had a horrible experience with a single United ticket flying from Warsaw to Orlando

-The second flight – Eurowings by Lufthansa – Dusseldorf to Dublin – was delayed by more than an hour and as we had airtags in our luggage, we see our luggage at Dusseldorf airport
+The second flight – Eurowings by Lufthansa – Dusseldorf to Dublin – was delayed by more than an hour and as we had Airtags in our luggage, we saw our luggage at Dusseldorf airport

 We kept checking with luggage services in Dublin and finally, after a week, we reached out to TPG for help.